Currently I have 3 completed manuscripts (1 adult fantasy, 2 YA fantasies), 1 published short story, and 1 adult WIP. Read more about them below.

 Here’s a little trailer I had way too much fun making for the story:

 A SONG OF NEVERSEA

-Adult fantasy for fans of the worldbuilding and tone of V.E.
-Schwab, Laini Taylor, and Scott Lynch.
+Adult contemporary fantasy for fans of folklore and fantasy tropes turned sideways, and the worldbuilding and tone of Laini Taylor, Rachel Vincent, and Scott Lynch.
 Was long-listed for the UK’s Adventures in Fiction 2016 Spotlight competition.

 Unless, of course, she is.

 A BREATH OF SILVER

 YA historical fantasy with a speculative twist (OUTLANDER meets NEVER LET ME GO).

 In London’s future, a young historian uncovers the forgotten Underground and flees through it to save her dying commune, only to emerge in 1692, seeking what links her town and this time.